-12 4.1 POST-IMPLEMENTATION REPORTING
+POST-IMPLEMENTATION REPORTING 4.1

-13 The data collected in support of the Northern Area Sewer Line Investigation will be evaluated to

-14 determine if there is evidence of a release of contaminants from the sewer line that may affect

-15 groundwater.
-The NMED Risk Assessment Guidance for Site Investigations and Remediation,

-16 Volume I, Soil Screening Guidance for Human Health Risk Assessments (NMED, 2022) outlines

-17 eight steps for conducting the human health screening risk assessment.
-However, as the goal of

-18 this investigation is to determine if groundwater may be affected by a release from the sewer line,

-19 only Steps 1 and 5 will be conducted to make that determination.

-Step 1: Determine constituents of potential concern (COPCs) (further discussed in Section 4.1.5.1).
-This includes conducting a site attribution analysis and elimination of some constituents through comparison of site concentrations to background levels (Section 4.1.5.2).

-Step 5: Compare the site concentrations to the soil-to-groundwater target soil leachate concentrations (based on a dilution attenuation factor of 20).
-Maximum detected concentrations should be applied first, followed by use of a refined EPC and/or site-specific data, if the initial comparison results in an exceedance of the applicable soil-to-groundwater target soil leachate concentrations.
+- The data collected in support of the Northern Area Sewer Line Investigation will be evaluated to 12 - 13 determine if there is evidence of a release of contaminants from the sewer line that may affect - groundwater.
+The NMED Risk Assessment Guidance for Site Investigations and Remediation, 14 - 15 Volume I, Soil Screening Guidance for Human Health Risk Assessments (NMED, 2022) outlines - 16 eight steps for conducting the human health screening risk assessment.
+However, as the goal of - 17 this investigation is to determine if groundwater may be affected by a release from the sewer line, - 18 only Steps 1 and 5 will be conducted to make that determination. - 19 Step 1: Determine constituents of potential concern (COPCs) (further discussed in Section - 4.1.3.1).
+This includes conducting a site attribution analysis and elimination of some constituents 20 - through comparison of site concentrations to background levels (Section 4.1.3.2.
+21 - 22 Step 5: Compare the site concentrations to the soil-to-groundwater target soil leachate - concentrations (based on a dilution attenuation factor of 20).
+Maximum detected concentrations 23 - should be applied first, followed by use of a refined EPC and/or site-specific data, if the initial 24 - comparison results in an exceedance of the applicable soil-to-groundwater target soil leachate 25 - 26 concentrations.

-28 4.1.1 Selection of Soil Screening Levels
+Selection of Soil Screening Levels 4.1.1

-Soil sample results will be evaluated for the Northern Area sewer lines by comparison to the 29 30 applicable soil-to-groundwater target soil leachate concentrations.
-NMED publishes up to four SSLs for each analyte.
-Two of the four SSLs are based on risk-based values to which dilution 31 attenuation factors (DAFs) of 1 and 20 have been applied.
-Two of the four SSLs are based on 32 33 drinking water standards to which DAFs of 1 and 20 have been applied.
-Use of the SSLs is allowed 34 by NMED based on a DAF of 20 as reasonably protective (NMED, 2022c; Section 4.4), and allows use of the least conservative SSL between the risk-based and drinking water-based SSLs 35 (NMED, 2022c; Section 4.9).
-For analytes without an NMED SSL, the USEPA risk-based SSLs 36 for the protection of groundwater will be adjusted to a DAF of 20 for consistency with the NMED 37 presumption that this DAF is reasonably protective.
+- 28 Soil sample results will be evaluated for the Northern Area sewer lines by comparison to the - applicable soil-to-groundwater target soil leachate concentrations, which are equivalent to the 29 - 30 NMED tap water SSLs multiplied by a dilution attenuation factor (DAF).
+NMED publishes up to - four SSLs for each analyte.
+Two of the four SSLs are based on risk-based values to which 31 - DAFs of 1 and 20 have been applied.
+Two of the four SSLs are based on drinking water standards 32 - 33 to which DAFs of 1 and 20 have been applied.
+Use of the SSLs is allowed by NMED based on a - DAF of 20 as reasonably protective (NMED, 2022c; Section 4.4), and allows use of the least 34 - conservative SSL between the risk-based and drinking water-based SSLs (NMED, 2022c; Section 35 - 4.9).
+For analytes without an NMED SSL, the USEPA risk-based SSLs for the protection of 36 - groundwater will be adjusted to a DAF of 20 for consistency with the NMED presumption that this 37 - DAF is reasonably protective.
 38